 Aquatic Geochemistry at the Angelo Coast Mountain Reserve.

 The Ocean Biogeochemical Processes Group Laboratories are McCone 451 and McCone 274.
 Field facilities are located at the Lawrence Berkeley National Laboratory.
-He is affiliated with the Earth and Environmental Sciences Area.
+We are affiliated with the Earth and Environmental Sciences Area.
 LBNL is a 15 minute walk (or bus ride) from McCone Hall.

 Courses I enjoy teaching in the Department of Earth and Planetary Science include EPS 103/203, "Introduction to Aquatic and Marine Geochemistry"; EPS C82 "Oceans", EPS 24 "Oceans in the Media".
 I am EPS marine science track advisor - upto 2020.
 I am always available to discussions.